History of tropical cyclone naming: Formal start of naming

-During August and September 1950, three tropical cyclones (Hurricanes Baker, Dog and Easy) occurred simultaneously and impacted the United States during August and September 1950, which led to confusion within the media and the public.
+During August and September 1950, three tropical cyclones (Hurricanes Baker, Dog and Easy) occurred simultaneously and impacted the United States, which caused confusion within the media and the public.
 As a result, during the next tropical cyclone (Fox), Grady Norton decided to start using the names in public statements and in the seasonal summary.
 This practice continued throughout the season, until the system was made official before the start of the next season.
-During 1952, a new International Phonetic Alphabet was introduced, as the old phonetic alphabet was seen as too Anglocentric.
+During 1952, a new international phonetic alphabet was introduced, as the old phonetic alphabet was seen as too Anglocentric.
 This led to some confusion with what names were being used, as some observers referred to Hurricane Charlie as "Cocoa."
 Ahead of the following season no agreement could be reached over which phonetic alphabet to use, before it was decided to start using a list of female names to name tropical cyclones.
-During the season the names were used in the press with only a few objections recorded, and as a result public reception to the idea seemed favourable.
+During the season, the names were used in the press with only a few objections recorded, and as a result, public reception to the idea seemed favourable.
 The same names were reused during 1954 with only one change: Gilda for Gail.
 However, as Hurricanes Carol, Edna, and Hazel affected the populated Northeastern United States, controversy raged with several protests over the use of women's names as it was felt to be ungentlemanly or insulting to womanhood, or both.
 Letters were subsequently received that overwhelmingly supported the practise, with forecasters claiming that 99% of correspondence received in the Miami Weather Bureau supported the use of women's names for hurricanes.

 Forecasters subsequently decided to continue with the current practice of naming hurricanes after women but developed a new set of names ahead of the 1955 season with the names Carol, Edna and Hazel retired for the next ten years.
 However, before the names could be written, a tropical storm was discovered on January 2, 1955, and named Alice.
 The Representative T. James Tumulty subsequently announced that he intended to introduce legislation that would call on the USWB to abandon its practice of naming hurricanes after women, and suggested that they be named using descriptive terms instead.
 Until 1960, forecasters decided to develop a new set of names each year.
 By 1958, the Guam Weather Center had become the Fleet Weather Central/Typhoon Tracking Center on Guam, and had started to name systems as they became tropical storms rather than typhoons.
 Later that year during the 1958–59 cyclone season, the New Caledonia Meteorological Office started to name tropical cyclones within the Southern Pacific.
 During 1959 the US Pacific Command Commander in Chief and the Joint Chiefs of Staff decided that the various US Navy and Air Force weather units would become one unit based on Guam entitled the Fleet Weather Central/Joint Typhoon Warning Center, which continued naming the systems for the Pacific basin.